salbalkus/cross-fitting-dependent-data/README.md

 * ```scripts``` contains code to generate publication-ready plots and to run code on the cluster.
 * ```data``` contains .csv files storing simulation results.
 * ```figures``` visualize the simulation results from ```data```, created by ```create_plots.R``` in the ```scripts``` folder.

+To reproduce results from the paper, rerun the each file in ```scripts```.
+Each script corresponds to one of the example DGPs in the paper (clustered, network, and time series data).